 The Montessori method of education has been widely accepted around the world for more than a century.
-Initially built as an orthophrenic school for mentally disabled children Dr. Maria Montessori opened her first Casa Dei Bambini in 1907 to help normal children achieve optimum excellence.

 The Montessori method of education is a unique pedagogical approach that promotes child-centered education, hands-on learning, and self-directed collaborative play which builds children’s natural curiosity as well as helps the children grow at their own pace.